 Position strength: 6

 Position report: The pass rush has been every bit as weak as expected.
 Losing Bruce Irvin for the season did not help.
 How bad is it?
 Adams shares the sack lead with Mayowa, at two. … Reed and Moore had their best games against Minnesota, after Reed reportedly gave a rah-rah speech the night before.
 Moore came up with several huge plays. … Harrison and Bullard were just added last week.
 Once in shape, the accomplished Harrison could help the inside guys (who had been solid vs. the run until Minnesota gashed them for 201 yards). … Bullard, who played for DL coach Clint Hurtt in Chicago, had a solid first game and seems a good interior rush option.
-Will he stick around when Green is activated? … Robinson has flashed in his three games so far, but the Hawks are still woefully undermanned in the pass rush. … Second-round pick Taylor will be eligible to come off NFI starting in Week 10, but there is no reason to expect him to be the savior of the pass rush.
+Will he stick around when Green is activated? … Robinson has flashed in his three games so far, but the Hawks are still woefully undermanned in the pass rush. … Second-round pick Taylor seems unlikely to contribute much, if at all, this season.

 Players: Bobby Wagner, K.J.
 Wright, Jordyn Brooks, Cody Barton, Shaquem Griffin, Ben Burr-Kirven